kaltura/playkit-js-ui/docs/ui-components.md

 - This is optional, if you don't provide any of the properties above the area will append your custom component after all the other components.

 ### Removing an existing component

-Let's say that you want to remove a an existing component
+Let's say that you want to remove a an existing component.
+The trick here is to replace the existing component with the special "remove" string instead of a new component.

 1. open the preset you want to remove the component.
 2. find the relevant component.